{{flagHref}}

 Total Porosity:

-Definition: Total porosity is the ratio of the volume of all pores (both open and closed) to the total volume of the material.
-It quantifies the overall void space, but does not provide information about the movement of liquids or gases.
+Definition: The total porosity is the ratio of the volume of all pores, whether open or closed, to the total volume of the material.
+This gives an indication of the overall porosity and not necessarily a measure of the ability of the material to allow fluid or gas movement.

 Effective Porosity:

-Example: Effective porosity in aquifers, which is used to determine the rate at which groundwater can move through rock formations.
+Example: Effective porosity in aquifers which determines how the groundwater can travel through the rock formations.

 Measurement of Porosity

-The accurate determination of porosity is essential for various scientific and industrial applications.
-Several methods are used to measure porosity, each appropriate for different materials and pore sizes:
+The exact measurement of porosity is of paramount importance in various scientific and industrial applications.
+Porosity is determined by several methods, each suited to different materials and pore sizes:

-• Mercury Intrusion Porosimetry: In this method, mercury is forced into the pores under controlled pressure, thereby measuring the pore size distribution and total porosity.
+• Mercury Intrusion Porosimetry: Force mercury into pores under controlled pressure, measuring pore size distribution and total porosity.

-• Optical Microscopy: This method allows for the direct visualisation and measurement of pores using high-resolution imaging techniques.
+• Optical Microscopy: Visualises and measures pores directly, using high-resolution imaging techniques.

 Measurement Technique